Geo1088/Microservices/README.md

 ### Tokens for `left`, `right`

-If include any of these tokens, they will be replaced with a piece of information about the guild as long as the provided `guildId` is correct and the server in question has its widget enabled.
+If the left or right text includes any of these tokens, they will be replaced with a piece of information about the guild as long as the provided `guildId` is correct and the server in question has its widget enabled.

 Token | Substituted value
 -----:|:-----------------